 Notes on ingredients for these gluten-free oatmeal peanut butter chocolate bars:

 - Gluten-free flour: As always, it is important to use a really good quality gluten-free all-purpose flour blend (not one that contains bean flours)!
-I’ve tested this recipe successfully with gfJules King Arthur Measure for Measure and Gluten Free Mama’s Almond blend and recommend any of those.
+I’ve tested this recipe successfully with gfJules flour, King Arthur Measure for Measure and Gluten Free Mama’s Almond blend and recommend any of those.

 - If the gluten-free flour blend you use already has xanthan gum or guar gum in it, then omit the xanthan gum called for in this recipe.